pthieringer/QBE-Field-Session/README.md

-# QBE-Field-Session
+# QBE Field Session
-Code for fixing and helping students throughout their analyses.
+### Code for fixing and helping students throughout their analyses.

 Click on the appropriate Folder/file name to guide you with troubleshooting tips & pipelines for different workflows!